Is Bali Safe for Travelers?

 Visiting a holy water temple

-There are several scams to be aware of when it comes to tours & guides:
+There are several scams to be aware of when it comes to tours and guides:

 Free tour guides: they are never free!
 It is best to negotiate a rate beforehand and this way avoid uncomfortable situations at the end of the tour.